Timmy Murphy: Career

 In March 2008 Murphy won the Ryanair Chase on Old Vic, taking his Festival tally to seven.
 On 5 April 2008 Johnson's Comply or Die provided Murphy with the highlight of his career when they won the Grand National.
 Murphy rode Comply or Die in the following three Grand Nationals, coming second to Mon Mome in 2009, twelfth in 2010 and pulling up in 2011.
 When Comply or Die retired, he went to live at Murphy's Cilldara Stud.
 The 2008 Aintree meeting also saw Murphy win the Totesport Bowl Chase on Old Vic, beating Kauto Star by a nose, and secure a third win on Al Eile in the Aintree Hurdle.

 In 2009 Murphy rode his eighth, and final, Cheltenham Festival winner with Chapoturgeon, trained by Nicholls, in the Centenary Novices' Handicap Chase.
 In January 2010 he rode his 1000th British National Hunt winner.
 In 2010 and 2012 he rode Merigo, trained by Andrew Parker and owned by Murphy's father-in-law Ray Green, to victory in the Scottish Grand National.
 In December 2013 Murphy was suspended for nine days after starting a fight in the weighing room, during which his shoulder was discolated when he was restrained by a jockeys' valet.
-A fall in January 2014 caused another discolation and Murphy underwent surgery.
+A fall in January 2014 caused another dislocation and Murphy underwent surgery.
 When he returned to race riding in May 2015 it was with a licence to ride on the flat, as he was not passed as medically fit to ride over jumps.
 His first winner on the flat was at Wolverhampton Racecourse on 7 May 2015 on Houdini, trained by Jamie Osborne.
 The trainer, himself a former National Hunt jockey, said that Murphy's style of riding would stand him in good stead in flat racing: "One thing that he has always been is a master of almost smuggling a horse through from A to B as efficiently as possible".

 Murphy rode for three seasons on the flat, riding 31 winners in 2017.
 He struggled with his weight however and decided to retire aged 43 in 2018, his last race being a win on Happy Escape at Chepstow on 15 May 2018.

 Personal life

 Murphy met his partner Dawn Symonds, who was a work rider for trainer Mark Pitman, in 1999 and the couple had a son, Shane, in December 2000.
 They separated in 2005.
 In 2008 Murphy married Verity Green, daughter of Scottish racehorse owner Ray Green.
 The couple have two sons, Lucas and Finn, who compete in pony racing.
 Murphy's Cilldara Stud near Cheltenham provides rest and recuperation for racehorses.

+In 2002, Murphy was sentenced to six months imprisonment for indecently assaulting an air stewardess on a Virgin Atlantic flight from Tokyo to London Heathrow.
+He ultimately spent 84 days in Wormwood Scrubs before returning to racing.